DTanxxx/Ray-Tracing/README.md

 # Raytracing

-This is a learning project for Peter Shirley's Raytracing in One Weekend series!
+This is a learning project for Peter Shirley's Ray Tracing in One Weekend series!